Marshall expands alumni program

 Bobby Warren was one such alumni who played for the American Basketball Association from 1968-76 and passed away in 2014.
 Dan Langhi is another who played for the National Basketball Association from 2000-04; he has played professionally in overseas leagues.

-The Marshall Board of Education is accepting contributions for the program.
+The school board is accepting contributions for the program.
 Checks can be mailed to the Marshall County Distinguished Alumni Hall of Fame, 86 High School Road, Benton, KY 42025.

 (0) comments